 Having several roosters in the coop can trigger aggression or assault between roosters.
 A rooster sees other roosters as competition.
 He will attack them to mark its territory and protect the hens.
 That’s why most people prefer to keep only one rooster per flock.

 If you own multiple roosters, make sure to provide sufficient outside and inside space.
 The general rule is to provide a minimum of 3 to 5 square feet of inside space per chicken and a minimum of 10 square feet per chicken for the outside area.
 If you want more than one rooster, double or triple the recommended space for your chickens inside the coop and run or consider free-ranging your chickens.

-Wondering why some roosters are more aggressive than others is the same as wondering why one person gets angry easier than another.
+Wondering why some roosters are more aggressive than others is the same as wondering why one person gets angry more easily.
 Sometimes it all boils down to personality.

 All roosters have their own individual temperament.
 And these don’t necessarily match the breeds’ typical characteristics.
 They can be aggressive, sweet as sugar, or somewhere in between.
 It doesn’t matter what breed they are.

-Always try to keep in mind that roosters aren’t supposed to be cuddly, soft, and friendly pets.
+Always remember that roosters aren’t supposed to be cuddly, soft, and friendly pets.